asheroto/winget-install/.github/README.md

 -   If you run into an issue, please ensure your system is compatible & fully updated
 -   Try running `winget-install` again, sometimes the script will fail due to a temporary issue with the prerequisite server URLs
 -   Try using the `-DebugMode` and `-DisableCleanup` parameters to see if it provides any additional information
+-   If you're getting a `resource in use` error message, run the script again with the `-ForceClose` parameter
 -   Try [installing winget manually](https://github.com/microsoft/winget-cli#manually-update) to see if the issue exists with winget itself
 -   If the issue occurs when installing winget manually, please open an [issue on the winget-cli repo](https://github.com/microsoft/winget-cli/issues) (unrelated to this script)
 -   Check the [winget-cli Troubleshooting Guide](https://github.com/microsoft/winget-cli/blob/master/doc/troubleshooting/README.md)